liuruiyang98/Jittor-MLP/README.md

 from models_pytorch import RaftMLP as RaftMLP_pt
 from models_pytorch import SparseMLP as SparseMLP_pt
 from models_pytorch import HireMLP as HireMLP_pt
+from models_pytorch import GFNet as GFNet_pt
+from models_pytorch import CycleMLP_B2 as CycleMLP_B2_pt

 model_pt = ViP_pt(
     image_size=224,